Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Method

 \section{Method}

-In this paper, we introduce a novel zero-shot framework that leverages large language models (LLMs) for action prediction in aerial VLN tasks.
-As shown in \cref{fig:overview}, our framework mainly consists of three modules.
-The sub-goal extracting module decomposes language instructions into several sub-goals, facilitating step-by-step reasoning and navigation.
-The Semantic-Topo-Metric Representation (STMR) module represents the outdoor environment as a matrix containing semantic, topological, and metric information for the prompt to an LLM.
-Finally, the LLM planner outputs its current thoughts and actions by using the prompts from the aforementioned two modules along with the task description and history as inputs.
+In this paper, we propose a zero-shot framework that leverages Large Language Models (LLMs) for action prediction in aerial VLN tasks.
+As shown in \cref{fig:overview}, our framework consists of three modules.
+The sub-goal extraction module decomposes language instructions into several sub-goals, facilitating step-by-step reasoning and navigation.
+The Semantic-Topo-Metric Representation (STMR) module represents the outdoor environment as a matrix containing semantic, topological, and metric information, enhancing the spatial reasoning ability of LLMs.
+Finally, an LLM planner is designed, which takes sub-goal instructions, STMR, together with historical information and task description as input, and outputs its thoughts and predicted actions.